Deadly Shooting In Baggs, Wyoming: Deputy Injured, Shooter Dead

 “Subject is now shooting at the patrol vehicle,” said a male voice on the scanner.

-The officers called in night shift deputies or officers.
+Personnel called in night shift deputies or troopers.
 They asked for help from Moffat County Colorado, which reportedly later sent two drones along with other help.
 They asked for a special response team from the Sweetwater County Sheriff’s Office.

 “It appears one of the apartments is on fire,” said the dispatcher at about 1:18 p.m.
-It’s unclear if this is the same apartment complex where the man was spotted with a gun.
+Eyewitnesses in Baggs said the fire was related to the shooting and chase.

 The town clerk told personnel, reportedly, that shooting sounds resounded “up on the hill south of Baggs,” said a male officer.

-One man asked if law enforcement personnel had heard from a deputy or other officer called “66.”
+One man asked if law enforcement personnel had heard from a deputy called “66.”

 “That is negative,” answered the dispatcher.

-Later someone on the scanner said that residents of the area were “applying aid to 66” and that “66 is down,” while the suspect had fled northward in a black Tacoma.
+Later someone on the scanner said that residents of the area were “applying aid to 66” and that “66 is down,” while the suspect had fled northward in the black Tacoma.

 Multiple parties on the scanner coordinated medical personnel responses.